 So instead of lamenting over the change, in this section we’ll focus on why the new CareShield Life disability insurance scheme may actually be beneficial for us…

 According to the Ministry of Health, “As our population ages, 50% of healthy Singaporeans aged 65 are expected to become severely disabled by the end of their lives”

 50% is a lot of people who needs long-term care.

 The odds is like a flip of a coin.

 And since MOH says “healthy Singaporeans”, does that mean “less healthy” Singaporeans will have a higher chance of becoming severely disabled?

 MOH actually did some calculations and explained how they arrived at the figure.

 Check out the video below:

 But if a person becomes severely disabled at old age, how long can he or she lives?

-And with healthcare advancement, we can expect people who are severely disabled to live even longer at old age.
+And with healthcare advancement, we can expect the life expectancy of Singaporeans including severely disabled persons to increase.